olgagaffarova/olgagaffarova.github.io/sample_page.md

 ---
 ## Project Files
-For more details see [GitHub Flavored Markdown](https://github.com/olgagaffarova/QS-University-Rankings-2026).
+For more details see [GitHub Project Folder](https://github.com/olgagaffarova/QS-University-Rankings-2026).